xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 ---
-title: 'Accelerating AI/ML Workflows in Earth Sciences with GPU-Native Xarray and Zarr (and more!)'
+title: 'Accelerating AI/ML Workflows in Earth Sciences with GPU-Native Xarray, Zarr, DALI,  and nvcomp (and more!)'
 date: '2025-05-01'

 authors: